Jewels of Croatia

 One of the joys of foreign travel is discovering new cuisine.
 A local expert will give a talk about Croatian food and wine.
 The remains of ancient fortifications can still be seen in settlements on the island.
 After visiting Stari Grad, the oldest town in Croatia, continue to a winery for a sampling of the local vintage.
-You’ll sit down with fellow travelers to a traditional Peka Dinner in a charming country house.
+You’ll sit down with fellow travelers to a traditional Peka dinner in a charming country house.
 Peka is a traditional specialty featuring veal, lamb, chicken, and potatoes roasted over hot coals under an iron bell and accompanied by an assortment of roasted vegetables.
 During dinner, you’ll meet members of the Dubokovic family, who will tell you about life in today’s Croatia.
 (B,D)

 Day 9 — Dubrovnik

-Depart Hvar and travel by deluxe motor coach to the remarkable UNESCO World Heritage site of Dubrovnik.
+Depart Hvar and travel by deluxe motor coach to the remarkable World Heritage site of Dubrovnik.
 Accommodations have been reserved for you at the renowned Grand Villa Argentina Hotel, where the remainder of the day is at leisure.
 This evening, gather for dinner with other Smithsonian Journeys Travelers and enjoy delicious Croatian specialties made with locally sourced seasonal ingredients.
 (B,D)

 Day 10 — Dubrovnik

 Each corner of this legendary city is its own unique experience.
 Join a memorable excursion through Croatia's most famous medieval city that begins at the monumental Pile Gate, located at the top of the Stradun, the splendid main promenade of the Old Town.
 See the Franciscan Monastery, whose cloister is one of the most magnificent sites in the city, and then to the site of the oldest pharmacy in Europe that first opened in 1317.
-A little further on is the Sponza Palace, notable for its portico with columns and elaborate stone carvings, which today houses the State Archives.
-Visit the Cathedral that was built on the ruins of a 12th-century church destroyed by the great earthquake of 1667.
+A little farther on is the Sponza Palace, notable for its portico with columns and elaborate stone carvings, which today houses the State Archives.
+Visit the cathedral that was built on the ruins of a 12th-century church destroyed by the great earthquake of 1667.
 Continue to explore the fabled walls of the Old Town.
 Late this afternoon, your Smithsonian Journeys Expert will gather travelers for an engaging talk.
 Have a drink and conversation in the Smithsonian Travelers' Corner.
 (B)

 Day 11 — Dubrovnik

 The city is yours, so follow your own path to explore and discover at your leisure.
-This evening, join fellow Smithsonian Journeys Travelers for a Farewell Reception and Dinner served in the hotel.
+This evening, join fellow Smithsonian Journeys Travelers for a farewell reception and dinner served in the hotel.
 (B,D)